They’ve watched democracies fail. They see it happening under Trump.

 His colleague went further.

 “The attacks are not random.
 They seem designed to intimidate those of us who serve in this critical capacity,” Justice Ketanji Brown Jackson told a judges’ conference in Puerto Rico in early May.
 “The threats and harassment are attacks on our democracy, on our system of government.
-And they ultimately risk under
+And they ultimately risk undermining our Constitution and the rule of law.”

 Undoing post-Watergate constraints on the presidency